 You will be issued a LLU Student ID badge as part of the registration process.
-You will get your badge from the University Student Affairs Office, located in the Councilors Student Pavilion.
+You will be given your badge at New Student Orientation.
 You should carry this badge with you at all times.
 You will need it to verify chapel attendance and for many other uses.
 Also, LLUMC regulations require that you wear this ID badge any time you are in the Medical Center.